-Activity Dotential effects Good Management Practices Mitinations over and above GMDs Outcome adopted Carcolle may be transported via overland flow processes and erosion Reduce use of P fertiliser where Olsen P levels are above agronomic optimum.
-Reduce the risk of runoff from laneways and other sources by ensuring crossings are adequately maintained and maintain gradients to direct runoff to pacture.
-Please see section 8.4 of this roport which discusses further P loss GMPs proposed by the applicant and discusses how P (and sediment and microbial) losses are likely to be misrepresented by Overseer modelling.
-Use of wintering sheds Nutrients in effluent generated by the cows during winter and in marginal periods is stored and applied to land in a manner which matches plant demand and mitigates against excessive Urine and dung deposition during high risk periods is redistributed to pasture using the effluent management system when soils are in a suitable state to receive and utilize applied nutrients.
+Activity Potential effects Good Management Practices adopted Mitigations over and above GMPs Outcome may be transported via overland flow processes and erosion Reduce use of P fertiliser where Olsen P levels are above agronomic optimum.
+Reduce the risk of runoff from laneways and other sources by ensuring crossings are adequately maintained and maintain gradients to direct runoff to pasture.
+Please see section 8.4 of this report which discusses further P loss GMPs proposed by the applicant and discusses how P (and sediment and microbial) losses are likely to be misrepresented by Overseer Use of wintering sheds Nutrients in effluent generated by the cows during winter and in marginal periods is stored and applied to land in a manner which matches plant demand and mitigates against excessive leaching processes which can modelling.
+Urine and dung deposition during high risk periods is redistributed to pasture using the effluent management system when soils are in a suitable state to receive and utilize applied nutrients.
 The wintering sheds will be used to winter the majority of the milking herd from June through till calving dates.
-Two primary scenarios would exist under an output based land use consent: - All mixed age cows and R2 replacements are wintered in the sheds for the winter period totalling 1030-1050 cows.
+Two primary scenarios would exist under an output based land use consent: All mixed age cows and R2 replacements are wintered in the sheds for the winter period totalling 1030-1050 cows.
 Adverse effects from winter grazing on the high risk soils on the dairy platform are ceased.
-Wintering sheds significantly reduce nutrient losses to the environment and can offset adverse effects from , activities on the remainder of the 142
+Wintering sheds significantly reduce nutrient losses to the environment and can offset adverse effects from activities on the remainder of the

 Activity Potential effects Good Management Practices adopted Mitigations over and above GMPs Outcome lead to the contamination of groundwater and surface water bodies.
 An overall reduction in nutrient losses from the landholding reduces nutrient accumulation risks in groundwater and reduces nutrient load in waterways.
 A reduction in nutrient load can improve water quality and maintain and enhance the life-supporting capacity of water bodies.
 Standing cows off pasture in late Autumn and early Spring reduces the risk of pugging to pastures which reduces the increases the infiltration ability of soils and reduces overland flow of nutrients.
+The wintering sheds are located in accordance with the setbacks listed in Rule 35 of the PSWLP.
 All mixed age cows are wintered in the sheds for the winter period totalling 770 and R2 replacements are grazed on fodder crop at WRO and return to the platform towards the end of July/beginning of August for calving.
 Intensive winter grazing will cease entirely on the dairy platform under this proposal and the land will be used as dairy platform.
 The dry of date is extended to 15th June because cows are able to be kept indoors towards the end of the milking season.
-The wintering sheds can be used during the autumn and spring to remove cows from pasture during high drainage periods to protect soil structure, avoiding tramping of fed and avoid urine and dung deposition. landholding by lowering the total quantity of nutrients lost to the environment.
-Increase in cow numbers to 930 across dairy platform The grazing of more cows on pasture during high risk periods increases the risk of the leaching of nutrients (N,P Use of selective grazing to avoid grazing very wet paddocks during adverse weather conditions to reduce risks of pugging and treading Stocking rate will increase from 2.1 cows/ha under phase 1 to to 3.2 cows/ha under phase 2 with the introduction of more cows onto the same land area as phase 1.
-The marginal stocking rate reduction is unlikely to have a discernible impact on per hecker nutrient loadings which is why the introduction of the 143
+The wintering sheds can be used during the autumn and spring to remove cows from pasture during high drainage periods to protect soil structure, avoiding tramping of feed and avoid urine and dung deposition. landholding by lowering the total quantity of nutrients lost to the environment.
+Increase in cow numbers to 930 across dairy platform The grazing of more cows on pasture during high risk periods increases the risk of the leaching of nutrients (N,P Stocking rate will increase from 2.1 cows/ha under phase 1 to to 3.2 cows/ha under phase 2 with the introduction of more cows onto the same land area as phase 1.
+The marginal stocking rate reduction is unlikely to have a discernible impact on per hectare nutrient loadings which is why the introduction of the